tenpy/tenpy/doc/intro/measurements.rst

 used.
 Each function is specified by a tuple ``module, func_name, extra_kwargs, priority``.
 Here, `module` and `func` specify the module and name of the function, `extra_kwargs` are (optional) additional keyword arguments to be given to the function, and `priority` allows to control the order in which the measurement functions get called.
-The latter is usefull if you want to "post-process" results of another measurement function.
+The latter is useful if you want to "post-process" results of another measurement function.

 For example, say you want to measure local expectation values of both `Sz` and `Sx` with :func:`~tenpy.simulations.measurement.m_onsite_expectation_value`, then you could use